ricklancee/ricklancee.io/src/_posts/case/2016-06-04-darkest-nights.markdown

 *An enemy stuned by the flashlight*

-The game was really fun to make, Bart did the artwork in the game which game out really nice and Me and Wesley did most of the programming of the game.
+The game was really fun to make, Bart did the artwork in the game which turned out really nice, and Me and Wesley did most of the programming.
 The game was quite a success because people who played it were genuinely scared.